Walsh's anger and frustration over a "bumbling" police investigation of

 started with tears and ended with rage, for both the Author(s) and the

 reader.
-Once you've opened the book and read the prologue, you'll find
+Once you've opened the book and read the prologue, you'll find it

 very hard to put down.